ibm-cloud-docs/hs-crypto/provision.md

       <tr>
         <td>*number_of_crypto_units*</td>
         <td><p>Optional.
 Multiple crypto units are distributed among different supported availability zones in the selected region to increase availability.</p>
-        <p>Select at least two crypto units to enable high availability.
+        <p>At least two crypto units are to be enabled for high availability.
 If you do not specify the number of crypto units, two crypto units are assigned by default.</p></td>
       </tr>
       <tr>
         <td>*network_access*</td>